rbouckaert/starbeast3/README.md

 --  **Species Tree Relaxed Clock**: Each species tree branch has an independent and identically distributed substitution rate with a LogNormal(mean = 1, logSD = Stddev) distribution, where Stddev is estimated (denoted by &sigma; in StarBeast3 manuscript).
 The substitution rates of each gene tree branch are from the species tree.
 The mean branch rate is fixed at 1 so that it does not interfere with tree height estimation.

-The species tree `Clock.rate` can also be estimated (`Mode => uncheck Automatic set clock rate`), but this is not recommended unless time calibration data is available.
+The species tree `Clock.rate` can also be estimated (Ensure that `Mode => Automatic set clock rate` is unchecked), but this is not recommended unless time calibration data is available.
 If you estimate the `Clock.rate` (denoted by &mu; in the StarBeast3 article), you should also change its default 1/X prior to an informed prior (such as a Log-Normal distribution centered around an informed estimate).
 If the clock rate is left as default, then the tree heights will be in units of substitutions per site.
 If the clock rate is estimated, then the clock rate should be in units of substitutions per site per units of time, so that the tree heights are in units of time (eg. millions of years).

 ![Selecting a species tree clock model](tutorial/Fig3.png)

-7. Other priors, including the species tree prior, can be configured using the `Priors` tab.
+8. Other priors, including the species tree prior, can be configured using the `Priors` tab.
 The following species tree priors are included:

 -- **Yule Model**.
 A model which describes the branching process of species, i.e.  speciation, or births .
 Estimated parameters: speciationRate (the rate of one species diversifying into two).